jens1o/hitbox-api-php/README.md

 ```
 4. Use the lib.

-### I recommend head over to the non-existing examples folder, or just dig through the code.
+### I recommend head over to the examples folder, or just dig through the code.